 - Safe – Epoxy is safe for use indoors because it does not give off harmful fumes and odors.
 It also does not emit any type of chemical that may endanger the health of kids and pets.

-- Visually appealing – An epoxy coating dries to a smooth and seamless surface, giving the look of a well-polished floor.
+- Visually appealing – An epoxy garage flooring dries to a smooth and seamless surface, giving the look of a well-polished floor.
 It can also be customized further by broadcasting paint chips or flakes on the first layer.